 FAQ – Frequently Asked Questions – is a short list of our most frequently asked questions we are getting from our customers.
 If you cannot find what you are looking for in here, or have specific questions about benefits and plans, please contact our Customer Care representatives.
 We are here to assist you!

-All ISO plans are offered to non-U.S. citizens only.
-Our student plans are available for international students who are currently away from your home country and engaged in educational activity.
-Voyager plan is available for part-time students, dependents, and other non-US citizens in the USA.
+All ISO plans are offered to those who are non-U.S. residents and citizens.
+If you are a US citizen, US permanent resident, or have applied for US permanent residency, you are not eligible to any of our plans.
+Our student plans are available to full time international students who are currently away from their home country and engaged in educational activity.
+If you are a part-time international student, dependent, or other non-US citizen, you are eligible to purchase our Voyager Plan.
 For specific eligibility requirements please check each plan's policy brochure.

 Yes!
 F1 OPT students with a valid I-20 can purchase the ISO Short Term Limited Duration Plans.

 The minimum age to enroll in a student plan is 12 years old.
 The minimum age to enroll in a non-student plan is 7 years old.
 Maximum age in all plans is 64.

 ISO plans cover sicknesses and injuries, different plans offer different levels of coverage.
 Please check the schedule of benefits in the brochure.
 For additional information please call our claims administrator, HealthSmart at (800) 203-4720.

 Dependents on F2 or J2 visa can enroll either with the F1/J1 visa holder as a dependent or on their own, by purchasing the Voyager plan for non-student.
 The second option is usually more affordable but less benefits are offered.

 No. The minimum enrollment or renewal of insurance plan is 3 months and the total payment for the entire insurance period is due at the time of enrollment.